zachbutton/crystalize.js/README.md

 Here, 'crystals' are your final state, 'shards' are the elements you feed in, and—here's the kicker—the 'base crystal' is your initial point, accumulating only the shards you choose to leave behind.

 Why does it matter?
-With .with(), you feed in 'shards'.
-With .take(), you access your 'crystal', controlling the level of aggregation.
+With `.with()`, you feed in 'shards'.
+With `.take()`, you access your 'crystal', controlling the level of aggregation.
 The 'base crystal' then, becomes a snapshot of the state without the shards you recently took—offering you unparalleled control over your data's time-traveling journey.

 Feeling selective?
-Use .without() to filter out shards.
+Use `.without()` to filter out shards.
 Want to navigate through your state's history?
-Meet .leave() and .focus(), your time-traveling tools.
+Meet `.leave()` and .`focus()`, your time-traveling tools.

 Initialization is a breeze with options to sort, map, timestamp, and even set shard retention limits.